 This section summarizes certain material U.S. Federal income and estate tax considerations relating to the ownership and disposition of common stock by non-U.S. holders.
 This summary does not provide a complete analysis of all potential tax considerations.
 The information provided below is based on existing authorities.
 These authorities may change, or the Internal Revenue Service ("IRS") might interpret the existing authorities differently.
 In either case, the tax considerations of owning or disposing of common stock could differ from those described below.
 For purposes of this summary, a "non-U.S. holder" is any holder that holds our common stock as a capital asset for U.S. Federal income tax purposes and is any holder other than a citizen or resident of the United States, a corporation organized under the laws of the United States or any state, a trust that is (i) subject to the primary supervision of a U.S. court and the control of one of more U.S. persons or (ii) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person or an estate whose income is subject to U.S. income tax regardless of source.
 If a partnership or other flow-through entity is a beneficial owner of common stock, the tax treatment of a partner in the partnership or an owner of the entity will generally depend upon the status of the partner or other owner and the activities of the partnership or other entity.
 Accordingly, partnerships that hold our common stock and partners in such partnerships should consult their own tax advisors.
-This summary generally does not address tax considerations that may be relevant to particular investors because of their specific circumstances, or because they are subject to special rules (such as insurance companies, tax-exempt organizations, financial institutions, brokers, dealers in securities, partnerships, owners of 5% or more of our common stock and certain U.S. expatriates).
-Finally, the summary does not describe the effects of any applicable foreign, stat
+This summary generally does not address tax considerations, financial institutions, brokers, dealers in securities, partnerships, owners of 5% or more of our common stock and certain U.S. expartnates).
+Finally, the summary does not describe the effects of any applicable foreign, state, or local laws.